 Gasoline (spark ignition) engines are a completely different story.
 Running 100% alcohol in an engine designed to operate on gasoline is not

-straightforward.
-It is not just a matter of installing a simple, inexpensive “conversion kit.”
-For the engine to work properly, changes in the engine’s compression ratio, camshaft profile, and ignition timing would have to be made.
-Beyond that, there are legality issues with emissions standards in various states.
-“But I've heard that alcohol burns so much cleaner that gasoline," you say.
+Legal issues: Then we have emissions standards in various states.
+“But I've heard that alternative fuels burn so much cleaner than petroleum," you say.
 Unfortunately, when it comes to laws and such, logic does not necessarily have anything to do with it.
-The law states you cannot alter ANYTHING in the emissions control system, and the fuel used is part of the overall emissions control system.
-This technically applies to diesel powered vehicles, as well, but the law does not have a mechanism to monitor them (no smog checks), so they slip by more easily.
-Practicality / Wisdom:
+The law states you cannot alter ANYTHING in the emissions control system, and the fuel used is part of the overall equation.
+So, before jumping on any alternative fuel band wagon, consider the laws in your area.

 Indeed, it can make you feel